Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties..md

 d.
 1. Violating (a) with a Schedule III controlled substance is a Class D felony, with a max fine of 50K
 2.
 	a.
-If it's your first time, you may be eligible for [[
+If it's your first time, you may be eligible for [[Important Quirbs#^d00525]]
+	b.
+Steroids are fine!
+Count as possession unless proof of sale.
+e.
+Violating (a) with
+1.